 3.1 Requirements

-3.1.1 The Entity must identify the nature or character of the EE measure, product or service its EE M&V Products or Services are intended to measure and verify, including but not limited to: new construction/lost opportunity measures, existing equipment modification or retrofit; operational or manufacturing process changes; energy efficient building codes; distribution grid upgrades and automation that provides for conservation voltage or var reductions; etc.
+3.1.1 The Entity must identify the nature or character of the EE measure, product or service its EE M&V Products or Services are intended to measure and verify, including but not limited to: new construction/lost opportunity measures, existing equipment modification or retrofit; operational or manufacturing process changes; energy efficient building codes [how does one measure or verify “building codes”?]; distribution grid upgrades and automation that provides for conservation voltage or var reductions; etc.

 3.1.2 The Entity must verify that the EE M&V Products or Services for which certification is sought utilize one or more of the Measurement and Verification methodologies described in WEQ-021-3.6.1 and/or REQ.19.3.1.
 The Certification Practice Statement should indicate and justify the use of any statistical methodology that is not described in WEQ-021-3.6.1 and/or REQ.19.3.1. under provisions established in WEQ-021-3.6.2 and REQ.19.3.1.2.